PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 * Adding the file to the appropriate toctree (see Sphinx's `documentation page on tables of contents <toctree>`_), or

-* Adding the ``:orphan:`` `metadata field`_ at the top of the file.
+* Adding the ``:orphan:`` `metadata field`_ at the top of the file (not recommended in most situations).

-For PlasmaPy, the tables of contents are generally located in :file:`index.rst` in the same directory as the source files.
+In the :file:`docs/` folder, the tables of contents are generally located in :file:`index.rst` in the same directory as the source files.
 For example Jupyter notebooks, the tables of contents are in :file:`docs/examples.rst`.

 .. |role| replace:: :term:`role`